 “You cannot miss one of the largest biospheres in Mexico: Sian-Ka’an.
 It means in Maya “where the sky is born.”
 And it is like that.
 Sometimes in photographs, you cannot see where the sky ends and where the water begins.
 It’s a wonderful site where people can go to get really close to nature.
 You can float all over the channels and get to see the flora and fauna that inhabit the place.

 Try the local food.
 It is very good and goes back to the tradition of the Maya.
 And it’s some of the richest in Mexico in terms of variety and ingredients.
 Everything is fresh and local.
-There is a lot of seafood because it is on the coast, so you can try amazing ceviche, but also other dishes, like poc chuc, a traditional Yucatan food dish.” ―Karen, Riviera Maya & Los Cabos Villa Rental Specialist
+There is a lot of seafood because it is on the coast, so you can try amazing ceviche, but also other dishes, like poc chuc, a traditional Yucatan food dish.” ―Kim, Riviera Maya & Los Cabos Villa Rental Specialist